Do you work within the food and beverage industry, particularly at a warehouse?

 Ambient Vs. Cold Storage Areas

 Since most operations have both types of storage and production areas, should they be treated differently for a rack design?
-Generally, the same principles apply for both types of storage.
+Generally, the same principles apply for both ambient and cold storage.
 But, there can be important rack considerations that are different such as having your rack galvanized for certain types of coolers or wash down areas.
 Another example is that freezer racking should be heavily reinforced and designed to prevent rack and product damage as operators tend to be operating at a higher speed.

 Rack types for the Food and Beverage Industry